kumarpurbey-gif/Performance-Analyzer/README.md

 ---

+## Installation and Setup

+Follow these steps to run the application locally.

+1.  **Clone the Repository**
+    ```bash
+    # Make sure to replace <repository-url> with the actual URL
+    git clone <repository-url>
+    cd chrome-extension-performance-analyzer
+    ```

+2.  **Set up your Gemini API Key**
+    This project uses the Google Gemini API for its AI analysis feature.
+You will need to obtain an API key from [Google AI Studio](https://aistudio.google.com/).

+    *   In the root of the project directory, you'll need to make your API key available as an environment variable.
+The specific method depends on how you serve the files.
+The application code will access it via `process.env.API_KEY`.

+3.  **Run the Application**
+    This project is set up to run directly in the browser without a complex build step.
+You just need to serve the files from a local web server.
+An easy way to do this is with the `serve` package.

+    *   If you don't have it, you can run it directly with `npx`:
+    ```bash
+    npx serve
+    ```
+    *   This will start a local server.
+You can then open the provided URL (usually `http://localhost:3000`) in your browser to use the application.

+---

 ## How it Works

 The application simulates the performance impact of an extension by running two tests for any given URL: